 Q. Your top recommendations for visitors to Berlin?

-A. Take one of the city tour buses, for example, the Berolina, which has 16 stops where you can get off and see the most important spots in just a few hours, and exterminate any sight-seeing-mania from your mind, so you can dedicate yourself to more important things like the arts (see Kunst magazine for ideas); getting drunk in the King Size Bar; clubbing (try Berghain, Suicide Circus, Golden Gate, and Wilde Renate); or feeling like heaven at the Spa Liquidrom.
+A. Take one of the city tour buses, for example, the Berolina, which has 16 stops where you can get off and see the most important spots in just a few hours, and exterminate any sight-seeing-mania from your mind, so you can dedicate yourself to more important things like the arts; getting drunk in the King Size Bar; clubbing (try Berghain, Suicide Circus, Golden Gate, and Wilde Renate); or feeling like heaven at the Spa Liquidrom.

 Q. Best souvenir from Berlin?

 A. Buy a hand-knitted, gold or silver ‘Celine’ watch at www.wollex-berlin.de and as the time stops… just stay in Berlin forever!

 A. If you want to have a quick break after running around a lot through the city or in case you have a terrible hangover try one of the amazing soups at Gerüchteküche (Oranienstrasse 16, Kreuzberg).
 After, you will feel like Tarzan!
 For lunch or dinner, one of my favourite restaurants is an Italian restaurant, Noodles e Figli (Skalitzer Strasse 94b, Kreuzberg), with the nicest waitress in town and a guarantee of a fantastic, relaxing and delicious dinner.
 For great German food in Berlin, I like Markthalle in Kreuzberg (Pücklerstrasse 34), but as it is always crowded, so don’t forget to reserve a table (030-611 82 50).

 Q. An essential thing to know before coming to Berlin?